Speaker

 Description

 In this work, we present the results on net-kaon fluctuations for Au+Au collisions in the range of collision energy 3.5-19.6 GeV using the newly developed Parton-Hadron-Quantum-Molecular- Dynamics (PHQMD) model [1].
 This study provides novel insights into net-kaon fluctuation behavior within the CBM energy range.
 The results have been compared with those obtained using the acceptance of Solenoidal Tracker at RHIC (STAR) experiment.
 PHQMD is a versatile model for studying heavy-ion collisions and cluster formation across diverse energies, integrating Parton- Hadron-String-Dynamics (PHSD) for QGP interactions and Quantum Molecular Dynamics (QMD) for baryon dynamics.
-These clusters form through dynamic potential interactions, with regions above 0.5 GeV/
+These clusters form through dynamic potential interactions, with regions above 0.5 GeV/$fm^{3}$ knowing as the QGP phase where hadrons dissolve into quarks and gluons.

 Our findings will help to establish a baseline for understanding net-kaon and net-strangeness fluctuations, which are crucial for probing potential critical behaviors near the critical end point in the CBM energy range.